Someshvar2408/Fruit-Detection-Bag-using-Pressure-sensors/README.md

 ## 📁 Repository Structure

 ```
+├──TCPClient.ino           # Arduino code which acts as TCP Client and sends data to the Server script
 ├──SerialDataCollector.py           # Collects real-time data from Arduino and saves it as CSV
 ├── preprocessing.py             # Cleans, labels, and merges fruit CSVs into a training dataset
 ├── Updated-Server.py                    # TCP server to predict fruit type from incoming sensor data